A checklist for making a public interest disclosure

 Step 4: What do I include in a public interest disclosure?

-A public interest disclosure can still be made even if you do not have all this information.
+A PID can still be made even if you do not have all this information.
 For example, you may have information about an event, time and place but not know the names of the officer/s.

 When you make a public interest disclosure, you have a responsibility to: